Topic · Page 11

 Many Waller County Subdivisions Are Inside a MUD

-A Municipal Utility District — called a MUD — is a small local government that provides water, sewer, and drainage to a subdivision, and it adds its own tax rate on top of county and school taxes.
+A Municipal Utility District (a MUD) is a small local government that provides utility service to a set area, and it can add its own taxing-unit line next to county and school taxes.

 Waller County · Flood Zones